tadeaspetak/santa/README.md

 ## Let's get you going 🎄

 First of, download the app from [https://github.com/tadeaspetak/santa/releases/latest](https://github.com/tadeaspetak/santa/releases/latest).

-If you're on Mac, make the file executable with `chmod +x santa-mac`.
+> ⚠️ If you're on Mac, make the file executable with `chmod +x santa-mac`.
+Then, you'll have to override the security check and allow the app to run.

 Run the `init` command from your terminal, like `./santa-mac init`.
 This command will help you with the basic setup:

 1. [mailgun](#mailgun) config necessary for sending emails to your participants
 2. [email template](#email-template) used for constructing those emails
 3. [participant definitions](#participants) for the app to know who's who and what their Santa-related preferences are

+All settings are saved in a `data.json` file, also easily readable & editable by a human.
+You can override the data-file path using the `-data` flag.

 ### <a name="mailgun">Mailgun</a>